henri/wifi-off/README.md

 About
 --------

-This is an open source (Apache 2.0) script and package build system which is designed to make building a package to turn off wi-fi on a Mac OS X system.
+This is an open source (Apache 2.0) script and package build system which is designed to turn off wi-fi on a Mac OS X system(s).

 License: [Apache 2.0 License][1]